tum-gis/ckan-docker/README.md

 [official docs](https://docs.ckan.org/en/latest/maintaining/configuration.html#debug).
 Debug images are available starting from `v0.0.6`.

-> **Warning**: The debug image versions should not be used in a production environment!
+> [!CAUTION]
+> The `-debug` images are used for testing and development.
+They may contain errors and security threats.
 > With debug mode enabled, a visitor to your site could execute malicious commands.
+> Do not use them in a production environment or when handling sensitive data.

 Furthermore, for each commit to a [Pull request](https://github.com/tum-gis/ckan-docker/pulls) all image flavors are build.
 These images are published in the